kriszyp/msgpackr/README.md

 See the benchmark.md for more benchmarks and information about benchmarking.

 ### Additional Performance Optimizations
 Msgpackr is already fast, but here are some tips for making it faster.

+#### Buffer Reuse
 Msgpackr is designed to work well with reusable buffers.
 Allocating new buffers can be relatively expensive, so if you have Node addons, it can be much faster to reuse buffers and use memcpy to copy data into existing buffers.
 Then msgpackr `unpack` can be executed on the same buffer, with new data.

 #### Arena Allocation (`resetMemory()`)
 During the serialization process, data is written to buffers.
 Allocating new buffers is a relatively expensive process, and the `resetMemory` method can help allow reuse of buffers that will further improve performance.
 The `resetMemory` method can be called when previously created buffer(s) are no longer needed.
 For example, if we serialized an object, and wrote it to a database, we could indicate that we are done: